meelivyas11/StudentGradeRecordingSystem/README.md

 ## Database Setup
  - Using the Kitematic (Docker Toolbox) create a Oracle Container.
- - Use the Container details (system user credentials) to connect to the SYS_USER from SQL Developer
+ - Use the Container details (system user credentials) to connect to the system user from SQL Developer
- - As a SYS_USER, run `Oracle_SGRS_DB_Creation.sql` script in the repository to create SGRS schema and its tables
+ - As a system user, run `Oracle_SGRS_DB_Creation.sql` script in the repository to create SGRS schema and its tables
  - Connect to the `SGRS` connection and execute the script `TRIGGERS.sql`

 # How do I use it?